Trung28899/BlockChain-Course-1/Blockchain API/README.md

      => This will mine a new block and broadcast it for the peer of the 1st terminal => See the output for all terminals to see how a new block is broadcast

+   - OTHER COMMAND: `$ cd "Blockchain API"`

+---

+6. 23rd Commit: Add a block locally after receiving a broadcast message (Vid 59)

+   - After a peer received a broadcasted messsage to add a block, it will need to add the block locally.
+We will implement the code in this commit

+   - See Code:

+     +, backend/pubsub.py > look for class Listener and message()
+     to see how message to add block is being handled

+     +, backend/app/init.py

+     > see route_blockchain_mine()

+     > see pubsub = PubSub(blockchain)

+     +, backend/blockchain/block.py: see method from_json()

+   - Perform the exact steps for the 22nd Commit (STEPS TO TEST OUTPUT):

+     +, Will see the peers will have the block successfully added

+     +, The primary node will have an error of did not replace chain

+   => This is because the primary node already have the updated chain locally => It published to add a new block but it also subscribe to this channel => Will try to add new block like other peers but the block was already there, so it will be rejected

+   - A new problem:

+     +, After adding the 1st block, a new peer join the network won't have the updated version.
+It will only have the chain with the genesis block (see backend/app/init.py)

+     +, Therefore, when we add another block, the new peer won't be able to add that block.
+To see this issue:

+     > open a 4th terminal, run the same command: `$ export PEER=True && python3 -m backend.app`

+     > hit the route to mine a new block: http://127.0.0.1:5000/blockchain/mine

+     > the other 2 peers will be able to add this new block.
+The 4th peer won't be able to

+   => We will need to synchronize when a new peer join the network => Will do it in next commit